Red Matter (video game): Reception

 Red Matter received "generally favorable reviews" according to Metacritic.

-UploadVR's Jamie Feltham praised the game's atmosphere, writing "there’s the atmosphere, which is masterfully layered on.
-Red Matter’s environments are intricately detailed with decorations and notes that flesh out the story in an authentic way".
-He criticized some of the game's later puzzles, "There are some duff notes with the puzzling, especially in the later levels where Vertical isn’t as generous with clues as it should be".
+UploadVR's Jamie Feltham praised the game's atmosphere, writing "there's the atmosphere, which is masterfully layered on.
+Red Matters environments are intricately detailed with decorations and notes that flesh out the story in an authentic way".
+He criticized some of the game's later puzzles, "There are some duff notes with the puzzling, especially in the later levels where Vertical isn't as generous with clues as it should be".

-Scott Hayden, writing for Road to VR, liked Red Matter's visuals, saying that "Visually, Red Matter is a stunning showcase of the team’s expertise in Unreal Engine.
-Textures are extremely high quality, and the game’s architecture is nothing short of awe-inspiring".
-Hayden disliked the intrusiveness of the suit's AI, "I’m not a fan of the ‘helpful robot’ trope in VR adventures because they tend to get annoying after a while, and I'll admit the commander got on my nerves a little".
+Scott Hayden, writing for Road to VR, liked Red Matter's visuals, saying that "Visually, Red Matter is a stunning showcase of the team's expertise in Unreal Engine.
+Textures are extremely high quality, and the game's architecture is nothing short of awe-inspiring".
+Hayden disliked the intrusiveness of the suit's AI, "I'm not a fan of the 'helpful robot' trope in VR adventures because they tend to get annoying after a while, and I'll admit the commander got on my nerves a little".